pika1928/FYP-notes/MotorControl/ESC.md

 #### STM32 pinout
 Configured using CubeMX in CubeIDE:
 ![[esc-stm32-pinout.png]]
+#### Reasons for port pin choices:
+##### USB FS
+Full Speed (12Mbps / USB2.0) enabled as in [[STM32#USB 1 0 Full Speed 12Mbps]].
+Don't need to use USB HS and don't want to because of the extra hassle involved with the higher speed transmission: EMI in traces and USB3.0 protocol negotiation.
+==Uses PA11 and PA12.==
+##### CAN bus
+CAN2 used since CAN1 conflicts with USB FS -
+==Uses PB5 and PB6 + PB7 assigned GPIO Output for the CAN Transceiver SHutDowN pin.==
+##### Sys Debug / JTAG
+Full JTAG extra functionality not necessary and uses 2 additional pins, just `Trace Asynchronous Sw` debug.
+==Uses PA13, PA14 and PB3.==
+##### SPI1
+SPI1 used since:
+SPI2 conflicts with ADC3 used for feedback resistor sensing / TIM1 PWM output for gate switching, SPI3 conflicts with Sys Debug.
+==Uses PA5, PA6 and PA7 + PA4 for DRV chip-select pin.==
+##### ADC1, 2 & 3
+ADC1, 2 & 3 used so that phase currents can be simultaneously sampled.
+Channels 11, 12 & 13 used to group all 3 pins together.
+==Uses PC1, PC2 and PC3.==
+##### TIM1 CH1,2,3 & 1N,2N,3N
+TIM1 used to generate centre-aligned PWM signals for all three phases.
+TIM8 is the only other advanced timer that can support complementary output - useful for 6-PWM mode where a PWM signal is provided for each switch gate in the three half-bridges - but TIM8 Channel1 conflicts with SP1.
+==Uses PA8, PA9 and PA10 for high-side gate PWMs and PB13, PB14 and PB15 for complementary low-side gate PWMs.==
+##### I2C1
+I2C1 used with secondary output pins since default pins conflict with CAN2.
+==Uses PB8 and PB9.==
+##### USART3
+USART used instead of UART to optionally support Synchronous as well as Asynchronous mode.
+USART3 chosen for favourable position along same chip edge as CAN2, I2C1 and Sys Debug.
+==Uses PC10, PC11 and PC12.==

+#### Reasons for GPIO pin choices
+##### DRV ENABLE and nFAULT
+located around SPI port to mirror pin breakout on DRV chip.
+##### Status LED

 #### USB
 [Dubious Creations article tutorial on implementing USB C 2.0](https://dubiouscreations.com/2021/04/06/designing-with-usb-c-lessons-learned/)